alexcodes11/alexs-weather-app/README.md

   * ``` fetch('https://api.openweathermap.org/data/2.5/weather?lat={lat}&lon={lon}&appid={API key}') ```

-* I am able to call the my Node.js API like this:
+* I am able to call this using React:

   * ``` fetch('weather/?q={city}') ```

+* The reason I am able to do this is because I already made my REST API through Nodejs.
+It makes it much simpler to call it in REACT.